Where To Buy

 Flex Retention: Along with comfort I also immediately think of Thirty Two as a boot that breaks down and packs out pretty quick.
 That’s the price you pay with comfort.

 Shock Absorption: Outstanding shock absorption.
 It’s all soft foam and it’s pretty cushy.

 Traction: The Lashed has a single mold sole that is one piece.
 This is good because it won’t fall apart but it lacks the traction in varied conditions that some boots have.
 It also wears down quickly.

-Footprint: Thirty two kept up with the footprint reduction game and has reduction.
+Footprint: Thirty-two kept up with the footprint reduction game and has a reduction.
 The sole is pretty flat which I’d like to see it turn up more at the heel and toe to have less heel and toe drag but it’s still pretty good.

 On & Off Ease: It’s traditional lace so it’s not quick but a lot of people are weird about traditional lace these days.
 I’ve often seen people lace up traditional lace faster than Double BOA boots.
 Not because traditional lace is faster but because double and even single BOA can be hard to dial out at times.

 If you can deal with the traction and quick wear issues of the sole then you have a comfortable entry level boot.

 ThirtyTwo Lashed Past Reviews

 Leaks!!!!!!
 And not covered by warranty